41st Tactical Squadron

 The 41st Tactical Air Squadron (41 Eskadra Lotnictwa Taktycznego) was a fighter squadron of the Polish Air Force.
 It was established in 2001 in Malbork, Poland and was stationed at the 22nd Tactical Air Base.
 The squadron operated Mikoyan MiG-29 jet fighters acquired from the German Air Force.
 Previously, these aircraft served with Jagdgeschwader 73 and were stationed at Rostock-Laage Airport.
 From 1952 to 2001 the unit was known as the 41st Tactical Air Regiment.

+As of 2025, it was planned to decommission the squadron's MiG-29s as they reach their certified flight hours.